• Home

 california exemptions

-Californians filing bankruptcy got an increase in the exemptions that protect their assets on April 1, 2019.
+Californians filing bankruptcy got some new exemptions to protect their assets on January 1, 2023.

-Don’t shed a tear for the bankruptcy exemptions: the state exemptions are arguably better.
+Don’t shed a tear for the loss of federal bankruptcy exemptions: the state exemptions are arguably better.
+And got better with the last legislative session.

 Other misc. exemptions703.140